-The basics of debt consolidation
+The basics of debt consolidation in Canada

 We hear a lot of talk about “debt” in the news today.
 We hear about the national debt, mortgage debt, student loan debt, auto loans, personal loans, financing agreements, and myriad other forms of debt.
 And the unique and creative ways that companies develop to keep consumers in debt seems to grow by the minute.
 Indeed, it seems almost as though being in debt is just the way things are, and that there’s no way around it.

 At the start of 2020, Canadian consumers owed nearly $100 billion in credit card debt.
 Canadians also owed an average of $20,160 per automobile, an average of $180,000 in mortgage debt per family, and a staggering $28 billion in total student loan debt.